siliconcompiler/siliconcompiler/docs/development_guide/libraries.rst

 Soft IP
 *******

-Here is an example of setting up a :class:`siliconcompiler.Library` object with a HDL IP.
+Here is an example of setting up a :class:`.Library` object with a HDL IP.

 .. code-block:: python